KrisChe8/event_board/event_board/README.md

    npm install
    ```

-4. Create a .env file and add the necessary environment variables, including Supabase and GoogleAuth credentials.
+4. Create a .env file and add the necessary environment variables:

+- Supabase credentials
+- Google Authentication credentials
+- Stripe Publisher Key (for payment integration)

+To run the Stripe payment system locally, you'll need to create an account on Stripe and add your Stripe Publisher Key to the .env file.
+You also would need to clone backend folder for stripe payments.

+## Stripe Payment Integration

+The platform allows participants to purchase tickets for paid events using their credit/debit card via Stripe.
+The backend implementation for handling Stripe payments can be found here: [Stripe Payment Backend](https://github.com/KrisChe8/stripe_backend).

+To test payments locally, you'll need to:

+1. Create an account on Stripe.
+2. Add your Stripe Publisher Key in the .env file as described above.
+3. Clone backend repo and follow the instructions there.

 ## Usage